Elisenda Mitchell

 R v H, Central Criminal Court

-Defended a man at his sentencing hearing for breaching a Terrorism Prevention Order - heard in Court 1 at the Old Bailey.
+Defended a man at his sentencing hearing for breaching a Terrorism Prevention Order.

 R v D, Harrow Crown Court (sitting at the Central Criminal Court)